As a family of non-vegetarians, veggie burgers weren't exactly something I expected to become a regular in our meal rotation.

 - In a food processor, add the breadcrumbs, egg, onion granules, paprika, 2 tablespoons of water and half the black beans

 - Process the mixture until well combined.
-The mixture will be quite sticky, and if it's not, add another 1-2 tbsp water and process again
+The mixture will be quite sticky, and if it's not, add another 1-2 tablespoon water and process again

 - Add the rest of the black beans and briefly combine.
 You should still have a few black beans whole and slightly chopped